Psalm 121

 The Good Shepherd of Galla Placidia ‘lays down his life for the sheep’ (John 10:11 NRSV).
 He knows the Father and the Father knows him (John 10:15; Psalm 121:7–8).
 He has passed through Gethsemane and has ascended as Christ Pantocrator, the ruler, saviour, and judge of all places and times.

 God is present in the Temple and in the high mountains but God is not confined to them.
 They are sacred places, liminal and numinous, but all of God’s creation is sacred and interconnected.
-The fantastically composite Andean landscape of Pinchincha depicts the lushness of creative life.
+The fantastically composite Andean landscape of Pichincha depicts the lushness of creative life.
 The omnipresent and eternal God of the Bible is present in ancient Israel, nineteenth-century Scotland, and the wild places of the Americas.
-The creator God’s being, presence, and actions are not confined to, or by, any one place, time or culture (Psalm 121:8).
+The Creator God’s being, presence, and actions are not confined to, or by, any one place, time, or culture (Psalm 121:8).

 References